boundlessgeo/geodroid-server-test/README.md

 Building Executable Jar
 -----------------------

-`mvn compile assembly:single`
+`mvn install -DskipTests assembly:single`

-This will create a single executable jar w/ all dependencies in the `target` directory.
+The `-DskipTests` property is required to compile the tests without running them.
+The above command will create a single executable jar w/ all dependencies in the `target` directory.

 Running The Executable Jar
 --------------------------